-This time around I’d like to suggest a simple framework you can use to create your own video-based lessons.
+This time around I’d like to suggest a simple framework you can use to create your own teach English with videos based lessons.
 This framework consists of 3 phases, before, during, and after.

-The Before Phase is where you prepare the students for the video.
+The Before Phase is where you prepare the students for the teaching English with videos lessons.
 Two things you can do here: generate curiosity and activate schemata

 To get students interested in the video, it’s important to get them curious about what they’re going to see.
 You can ask a question that can only be answered by watching the video.
 Or you can show them a few images from the video and invite them to speculate what is going to happen.
 If the video includes dialogue, you could read out a sentence and let them guess who says it and what the situation is.